mogar/attainable-utility-preservation/README.md

 This is an interesting paper, but I also had a few quibbles with it.
 I wanted to reproduce it to make sure I understood it, and then do a few further experiments.

+Code for the original paper is [available here](https://github.com/alexander-turner/attainable-utility-preservation).
+It's based around an old DeepMind library, so I modified it to use [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) instead.

 ## Goals

 1. reproduce the experiments in the original paper